Aix-Marseille University: Political Science

 The university's Institute of Political Studies (Institut d'études politiques d'Aix-en-Provence), also known as Sciences Po Aix, was established in 1956.
-Sciences Po Aix is a separate and fully independent legal entity within the university.
+Sciences Po Aix is a distinct and fully autonomous legal entity within the university.
 It is one of a network of 10 world-famous IEPs (Instituts d'études politiques) in France, including those in Bordeaux, Grenoble, Lille, Lyon, Paris, Rennes, Saint-Germain-en-Laye, Strasbourg and Toulouse.
 Sciences Po Aix is a grande école in political science and its primary aim is to train senior executives for the public, semi-public, and private sectors.
 Although the institute offers a multitude of disciplines, its main focus is on politics, including related subjects such as history, law, economics, languages, international relations, and media studies.
 Its admissions process is among the toughest and most selective in the country.
 Sciences Po Aix has numerous exchange programs through partnerships with about 120 different universities in the world: the school therefore welcomes 200 foreign students a year.
 On top of these academic exchanges, students have the opportunity to do internships abroad in large international firms.

 Many of the institute's graduates have gone on to high positions within both the French government and in foreign governments.
 Among the best-known people who studied at Sciences Po Aix are the current President of the European Central Bank (ECB), Christine Lagarde, former High Representative of the Union for Foreign Affairs and Security Policy and Vice-President of the European Commission, Federica Mogherini, the 5th President of Sri Lanka, Chandrika Kumaratunga, former Minister of Justice of France, Élisabeth Guigou, former Presidents of the National Assembly of France, Philippe Séguin and Patrick Ollier.